What is the Price-Weighted Index?

 Using the formula above, we can calculate the weight of each index component:

 How to Calculate the Value of a Price-Weighted Index

-In theory, the value of the price-weighted index can be determined as an arithmetic average by dividing the total sum of the prices of the components in the index by the number of the index components.
-However, in current conditions, such an approach is not usually encouraged because events such as spinoffs, stock splits, and mergers affect the composition of the index.
+In theory, the value of the index can be determined as an arithmetic average by dividing the total sum of the prices of the components in the index by the number of the index components.
+However, such an approach is not usually encouraged because events such as spinoffs, stock splits, and mergers affect the composition of the index.

-For example, the Dow Jones Industrial Average, which is the most prominent price-weighted index in the world, calculates its own divisor (Dow divisor) that is used in the calculations of DJIA levels.
-The Dow divisor changes over time to better suit the existing composition of the index.
+For example, the Dow Jones Industrial Average, which is the most prominent price-weighted index, calculates its own divisor (Dow divisor).
+The Dow divisor changes over time to better match the existing composition of the index.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: